Chelsea news: Frank Lampard hits out at derogatory chants from the club's travelling support | Goal.com

 One song in particular, which celebrates Lampard’s 200th goal for Chelsea against West Ham at Stamford Bridge back in 2013, describes the Hammers as ‘pikeys’ – a derogatory term used as a slur against English Gypsies and travellers of Irish heritage.

-In a similar vain, songs referring to Tottenham’s Jewish connections could also be heard in Berkshire.
+In a similar vein, songs referring to Tottenham’s Jewish connections could also be heard in Berkshire.

 Speaking after the game, which Chelsea won 4-3 thanks to goals from Ross Barkley, Kenedy and a double from Mason Mount, Lampard – himself a former West Ham player – said the club has worked hard over recent seasons to stamp out disparaging chants.